MariaHochstoeger/el-madre/README.md

     - The post title, category and date of publishing are displayed at the top next to the post's image.
     - Right below, a button is displayed.
 If a post is not yet part of a user's favourites, the button reads "Add to Favourites".
 Upon clicking it, the post is added to the user's favourites.
     - If a post is already part of a user's favourites, the button reads "Remove from Favourites".
 Upon clicking it, the post is removed from the user's favourites.
+    - If a user is not logged in and clicks on the "Add to Favourites" button, they are redirected to the Sign Up page, indicating that a user needs to be logged in to enjoy the Favourites functionality.
     - In the mobile view, the post's image is not displayed when looking at a post in detail.<br>
     ![Post detail](static/images/readme-images/detail-top.png)<br>
     ![Remove from favourites button](static/images/readme-images/remove-favourites.png)<br>